-§ 13A09.
+13A09.
 Penalties.

-- (a) Notice of alleged noncompliance.--

-- (1) The commission shall issue a notice of alleged noncompliance to a person that has failed to register or report as required by this chapter.

-- (2) The notice shall state:

-- (i) the nature of the alleged noncompliance; and

-- (ii) the administrative and criminal penalties for:

-- (A) failure to register;

-- (B) failure to file; or
+- (a) Notice of alleged noncompliance. -- - (1) The commission shall issue a notice of alleged noncompliance to a person that has failed to register or report as required by this chapter. - (1.1) In the case of a principal or lobbying firm, the notice shall be delivered to the authorized representative, employee or agent. - (2) The notice shall state: - (i) the nature of the alleged noncompliance; and - (ii) the administrative and criminal penalties for: - (A) failure to register; - (B) failure to file; or